SeLite/SeLite.github.io/ExtraCommands.md

 For more details see [its Selenese tests](https://code.google.com/p/selite/source/browse/#git%2Fcommands%2Fselenese-tests).

 # Timestamp-related commands #
 There are two sets of functionality that support [TimeStamps](TimeStamps).
-The first set defines commands (primary names): <i>sleepUntilTimestampDistinctDownToMilliseconds, sleepUntilTimestampDistinctDownToSeconds, sleepUntilTimestampDistinctDownToMinutes</i>.
+The first set defines commands (primary names): <em>sleepUntilTimestampDistinctDownToMilliseconds, sleepUntilTimestampDistinctDownToSeconds, sleepUntilTimestampDistinctDownToMinutes</em>.
 Each ensures that a timestamp from that moment will be unique, when compared to any timestamp created just before any previous or future call to the same command (or to a command with finer precision).

-The second set defines functions <i>isTimestampDownToMilliseconds, isTimestampDownToSeconds, isTimestampDownToMinutes, isTimestampDownToPrecision</i>.
+The second set defines functions <em>isTimestampDownToMilliseconds, isTimestampDownToSeconds, isTimestampDownToMinutes, isTimestampDownToPrecision</em>.
 You can't access those directly in Selenium IDE.
 Instead, use commands like _verifyTimestampDownToSeconds_ (see also [SeleniumIDE](SeleniumIDE) > [Auto-generated Selenese commands](SeleniumIDE#auto-generated-selenese-commands)).
 Those serve to validate a displayed timestamp (identified by locator in _target_ parameter) against a previously saved timestamp (passed in _value_ parameter).

 The second set also auto-generates commands like _waitForTimestampDownToSeconds_.
 However, do not use those commands because they could be misplaced with _sleeUntilTimestampDistinctDownToSeconds_.
 To prevent confusion, this subset of auto-generated commands (_waitForTimestampDownToSeconds_ and similar) are handled specially: they fail.
 If you need to wait for a timestamp and to validate it, use a different _waitFor..._ command (targeting the related element), and then verify or assert the timestamp (with e.g. _assertTimestampDownToSeconds_).